g0tmk/dotfiles-linux/README.md

 - manually download/install google-chrome .deb?
 - maybe make a new games.md for the install instructions for games
 - make syncthing-browser binary that starts syncthing if needed then opens it in a browser
+- add `qrcode` binary that can accept from stdin (or filename arg maybe) and display qr in terminal
+  - bonus: use unicode to increase pixel resolution OR generate an image the terminal can understand (like ranger)

 #### Install steps on a fresh Debian (Testing) machine